 Altitude Sickness Prescription

 When traveling to high altitudes there are possible medical conditions to be aware of such as Acute Mountain Sickness (AMS), High Altitude Cerebral Edema (HACE) or swelling of the brain, and High Altitude Pulmonary Edema (HAPE) or fluid back up in the lungs.
 In most cases these conditions can be avoided by ascending slowly and allowing your body to adjust as you go.
 In addition, there are medications available to help your body acclimate to high altitudes.
 Your Travel Medicine Clinician can help determine which medications are right for you, if you plan any high altitude activities.
+We offer same day or next day appointments and allow you to book your appointments online!

 Why is an Altitude Sickness Prescription necessary?
 (Source CDC.gov)